-Textbooks:
+Textbook:

 Kaufmann, Schwitters, Intermediate Algebra, tenth edition, Cengage Learning.
-Higgins, Tang, Viro, Proficiency Algebra in Problems, free online.

 WebAssign is the course online platform.
 Weekly assignments will be given through WebAssign.

 You have to buy an access code to WebAssign.
 If you do this directly from www.webassign.net, the price will be \$75, it includes WebAssign access for one semester and eBook of Intermediate Algebra.
 You may also order a hard copy of the textbook.